 The Master of Arts Program in the Humanities (MAPH) Faculty Board is made up of a diverse group of University of Chicago faculty.
 Board members meet quarterly to discuss the shape and goals of MAPH.

-Associate Professor of East Asian Languages and Civilizations
+Associate Professor of Japanese Literature and East Asian Languages and Civilizations

-Associate Professor of English Langauge and Literature; Center for the Study of Race, Politics, and Culture; and Committee on Creative Writing
+Associate Professor of English Language and Literature; and the Committee on Creative Writing